TykTechnologies/tyk-operator/docs/getting-started.md

 Tyk Operator extends Kubernetes API with Custom Resources.
 API Definitions, Security Policies, Authentication, Authorization, Rate Limits, and other Tyk features can be managed just like other native Kubernetes objects, leveraging all the features of Kubernetes like kubectl, security, API services, RBAC.
-You can use Tyk Customer Resources to manage and secure REST, TCP, gRPC, GraphQL, and SOAP services.
+You can use Tyk Custom Resources to manage and secure REST, TCP, gRPC, GraphQL, and SOAP services.
 You can even take an existing REST based API and define a GraphQL schema to tell the GraphQL execution engine how to map those REST responses into the GraphQL schema, without a line of code.